UPDATED: May 7, 2020

 And if you don’t, you’re missing a huge opportunity to build community and grow your church.

-"...your church is going to see a huge surge in first-time visitors so it’s important to be intentional about stewarding everyone who chooses to join you..."
+"...your church is likely going to see a huge surge in visitors, regardless of digital-only services.
+So, it’s important to be intentional about stewarding everyone who chooses to join you..."

 The process of identifying these people used to be a largely manual effort.
 Ushers would walk the aisles handing out visitor packs and collecting visitor cards.
 Today, people are more reluctant to give away their information, especially to people they don't know or trust.
 You have to get creative and develop some new processes if you don’t want to miss the new or occasional faces walking through your doors.

 Sean Buchanan authored an ebook on leveraging technology wrote, “Those who attend infrequently will make it a priority to come to church on Easter Sunday.
 Even those who are skeptical may visit out of curiosity or a sense of obligation to make Mom happy.
 Whatever their reason, Easter Sunday is a great opportunity to share the Gospel and give people a compelling reason to keep coming back.
 With a larger crowd comes a diverse group of spiritual backgrounds, preconceived ideas about church, and various personalities.”

 Thankfully, your church management software system (ChMS) should easily support your first-time guest and day-to-day processes, affording you the opportunity to learn more about your church and its people, recording the information that our memories can’t – and connect.